Obc

 The number of fixed-point iterations used to refine the surface Green's functions.

-This is needed to improve the accuracy of the surface Green's functions if not enough eigenpairs are considered.
+This is needed to improve the accuracy of the surface Green's functions, especially if not enough eigenpairs are considered.

 Only used if algorithm is set to "spectral".